-One of these options is single-family rental homes vs. multi-family properties.
+One of these options is single-family rental houses vs. multi-family properties.
 Understanding key differences between the two can help you decide which asset type is right for you.

-While both have advantages that appeal to different investors, some of the pros of single-family rentals include:
+While both have advantages that appeal to different investors, some of the pros of single-family rental houses include:

 - Greater flexibility over investment property portfolio growth

 - Easier re-sale